 What if the drugs you are dependent on for your health could maybe give you cancer?
 What would you choose?
-To take them, to try to find an alternative that might now work as well, to stop them…..no good choices there.
-The FDA works hard so that you do not need to make that choice however it is becoming more and more difficult to inspect the drugs we use when so much of what is being manufactured is made overseas.
-According to an NBC News special, 85% of the raw materials for popular drugs are made overseas, often India and China where production costs are lower but oversight is more difficult.
+To take them anyway?
+To try to find an alternative that might not work as well?
+To stop taking them? …..no good choices there.
+The FDA works hard so that you do not need to make that choice, however, it is difficult to inspect the drugs we use when many ingredients are made overseas.
+According to an NBC News special, 85% of the raw materials for popular drugs are made overseas, often in India and China where production costs are lower and oversight is more difficult.

 Doctors feel the dilemma.
 Bound by the Hippocratic oath to do no harm…how do they decide when the medications they usually turn to might turn against their patients?
 In 2016 1.6 million people purchased valsartan and 9.2 million purchased losartan, two of the recalled blood pressure medications.
 Finding alternatives for that many people is a challenge.